renpy/renpy/sphinx/source/keymap.rst

     Matches when the Num Lock key is off. repeat
     Matches when the key is a repeat due to the key being held down.
-Keysyms without this prefix do not match repeats.
-(This does not work with mouse buttons.) keydown
+Keysyms without the repeat or any prefixes do not match repeats.
+(This does not work with mouse buttons.) any
+    Matches both initial keypresses and repeats. keydown
     Matches when the key is being pressed down (the default). keyup